atimpone/aws-foundation-journey/1-dev-environments/2-3-set-up-aws-platform-access-controls.md

 ### Download and Customize Sample IAM Policy

 1. Download the [sample policy](../4-code-samples/01-iam-policies/acme-base-dev-team.json) to your desktop.
-2. Open the file and replace all occurrences of **`aceme`** with a reference to your own organization's identifier.
+2. Open the file and replace all occurrences of **`acme`** with a reference to your own organization's identifier.

 ---
 **Note: Infrastructure as Code (IaC) Opportunity**